DestinyWolf/DestinyWolf/README.md

 - 👋 Hi, I’m @MaikeOli
 - 👀 I’m interested in study progamming
-- 🌱 I’m currently learning C, C++, and Js
+- 🌱 I’m currently learning nextJS and TypeScript
 - 🐍 I'm a python developer
 - 💞️ I’m looking to collaborate on anything in this moment
 - 📫 How to reach me email: maikoy606@hotmail.com or im my discord Maike Oli#7960.